Proliferative Zone - rapidly dividing chondrocytes (basophilic) that organize into distinct columns ("stacks of coins").

 Zone of Hypertrophy - chondrocytes (basophilic) cease dividing and grow in size.
 The cartilage matrix forms (lightly basophilic) linear bands between the columns of hypertrophied cells.

 Zone of Calcification - the cartilage matrix becomes calcified inhibiting the diffusion of nutrients.
 The dying chondrocytes are removed leaving longitudinal spicules of calcified cartilage (intensely basophilic).

 Zone of Ossification - osteoprogenitor cells migrate into the cavities with the new blood vessels.
 New bone (eosinophilic) forms on the scaffold of calcified cartilage (basophilic).

 Osteoblasts - condense on the spicules of calcified cartilage and produce new bone (osteoid).

-Osteoclasts (#1 and #2) - large, multinucleated cells that remove bone tissue (both mineralized matrix and type I collagen).
+Osteoclasts (#1, #2 and #3) - large, multinucleated cells that remove bone tissue (both mineralized matrix and type I collagen).